React escapes HTML. So why do AI apps keep getting XSS?

 }

-Option B: Use react-markdown (no dangerouslySetInnerHTML needed)
+Option B: Use react-markdown instead (better)

 import ReactMarkdown from "react-markdown";